 At the RTPI Cymru Wales Planning Conference in June 2016, Lesley Griffiths AM, Cabinet Secretary for Environment and Rural Affairs, set out five 'asks' of the planning system and those involved in delivering it, including the need to recognise the value of planning and the economic value that creates.

-This research project, conducted by Arup, is intended to take forward this challenge by developing and testing a model or framework for capturing the economic, social and environmental value delivered by local authority planning.
+This research project, conducted by Arup, responded to this challenge by developing and testing a framework for capturing the economic, social and environmental value delivered by local authority planning.

 This is especially important given reduced resourcing for local authorities and the increasing pressures on local authority planning departments in particular, and also the context of the Well-being of Future Generations Act 2015.